lessew/todo-files-as-tasks/README.md

 - These are treated as special case in many plugins, making them relatively difficult to organize (e.g dataview)
 - They are one-line tasks - and I need tasks that I can optionally use as journals and reference material

+# Screenshots

+# Work in progress
+- Set rootpath in settings?
+This would remove the option to have seperate lists (eg for work and for home)
+- Update ui: table list. add better colouring, add for better ui on smaller mobiles
+- Update settings: make it more user friendly
+- Error handling: title change / yaml change should generate clear error messages

+# uncertainties
+- unonload not used - should it?
+- use of forward slashes in file system paths - is that supported on all operating systems? works on my win laptop

 # General usage and Limitations